jupyter-server/jupyter_releaser/CONTRIBUTING.md

 pre-commit run
 ```

-Once you have done this, you can launch the master branch of Jupyter Releaser
+Once you have done this, you can launch the main branch of Jupyter Releaser
 from any directory in your system with::

 ```bash